 These Cheddar and Spinach Muffins make a delicious savoury baked goods that can be served as an appetiser or enjoyed as a snack.
-These savoury cheese muffins are also a great lunchbox meal idea for your kids, packed with hidden veggies!
+These savoury cheese and vegetable muffins are also a great lunchbox meal idea for your kids, packed with hidden veggies!

 There is just something about hidden veggies muffins… I don’t know about you, but I love the idea of eating a small cake that is actually good for me!